New Membership FAQ's

 It is important that every part of the education workforce – from SENCOs to senior leaders, teachers to TAs, local authorities to leadership boards and beyond - is equipped to understand, identify and support those with SEND and learning differences.

-This is particularly important following the COVID-19 pandemic and the long period of disrupted learning that all children and young people have experienced alongside their families and the professionals that support them.
+This is particularly important following the COVID-19 pandemic and the long period of social upheaval and disrupted learning that all children and young people have experienced alongside their families and the professionals that support them.